 School personnel may have access to confidential information about students and/or other members of the school team in order to undertake their every-day responsibilities.
-In some circumstances individuals may be given additional highly sensitive or private information.
-They should never use confidential or personal information about a student and/other school personnel, or their family for their own, or others' advantage.
-Information must never be used to intimidate, humiliate, or embarrass the student.
+In some circumstances individuals may

 Confidential information should never be used casually in conversation or shared with any person other than on a need to know basis.
 In circumstances where an individual's identity does not need to be disclosed the information should be used anonymously.
 Individuals should always adhere to the school's Data Protection Policy, which is available from the Head teacher.